-It would be wrong for me to attempt to disguise that our existing budget position requires an overall decline in police officer numbers by 2016 but I very much hope this will as far as possible be achieved by natural retirement or by promotion to new ranks.
-New structures planned to be introduced in 2013 and thereafter, will help us achieve this while introducing new processes to reduce duplication and maintain service levels with fewer personnel.
+It would be wrong for me to attempt to disguise that our existing budget position requires an overall decline in police officer numbers by 2016 but this will be achieved by natural retirement or by promotion to new ranks.
+New structures were introduced in 2013 that helped us achieve this while introducing new processes to reduce duplication and maintain service levels with fewer personnel.
 This is particularly true in relation to support services which, while not frontline in the ordinary sense, are absolutely vital to allow the frontline to operate effectively.